EvgeniKasatkin/Notion_so_Bigquery_API_service/README.md

 An example of a simple service for updating pages notion.so using Google BigQuery as a database.
-The service provides update and inser information through the notion.so API and information messages in the telegram bot.
+The service provides update and insert information through the notion.so API and information messages in the telegram bot.